Objective: Survival analysis of a series of 366 consecutive patients with systemic sclerosis (SSc).

-Results.
-Kaplan-Meier univariate analysis showed that renal, cardiac involvement, pigmentation disturbances, malabsorption, a forced vital capacity < 50%, diffuse scleroderma, presence of early malignancy, anaemia, and increased ESR were signs of unfavourable prognosis, whereas anti-centromere antibodies were indicators of a good survival.
-In the multivariate Cox proportional hazards model the presence of diffuse scleroderma, renal involvement, coexistence of a malignant disease, and increased ESR were bad independent prognostic signs.
+Results: Kaplan–Meier univariate analysis showed that renal, cardiac involvement, pigmentation disturbances, malabsorption, a forced vital capacity <50%, diffuse scleroderma, presence of early malignancy, anaemia, and increased erythrocyte sedimentation rate (ESR) were signs of unfavourable prognosis, whereas anti-centromere antibodies were indicators of a good survival.
+In the multivariate Cox proportional hazards model the presence of diffuse scleroderma, renal involvement, coexistence of a malignant disease, and increased ESR were poor independent prognostic signs.
 Elderly age at the onset of disease also caused an unfavourable outcome.
-86 SSc-related deaths were recorded during the follow-up.
-65% of the deaths were attributed to cardiorespiratory manifestation of disease.
+A total of 86 SSc-related deaths were recorded during the follow-up.
+Of them, 65% were attributed to cardiorespiratory manifestation of disease.
 Tumour associated early death was found in 12 cases (14%).

 Conclusions: In addition to the well-known factors influencing the outcome (diffuse subset, internal organ involvements, and inflammatory signs), the coexistence of scleroderma with a malignancy also causes a poor outcome.